How to Get a UK Driving License.

 - Book the theory test online (the cost is £34. ($48.) once you feel ready.

 - The test is taken in a designated Theory test centre and each applicant sits in front of a computer at the designated time you’re given when you book online.

-Next step – Book Driving Test
+4. Book a Practical Driving Test

-- You can choose to take the driving test in a manual or auto transmission car.
+- You can take the driving test in a manual (standard) OR auto transmission car.
 If you take it with manual you’re legally able to drive either auto or manual.
-With an auto transmission you’re legally only able to drive auto.
-If you’re from the US you’ve probably always driving automatic.
+Pass with an auto transmission and you’re only able to drive an automatic.
+I bought an automatic car so I could take the test in it.

-Final Step – Take your Driving test
+5. Take your Practical Driving test

 - You’ll also be asked questions related to Show Me Tell Me about how your car operates.